The Play That Goes Wrong: London (2012–present)

 The play premiered at the Old Red Lion Theatre in London in 2012, and moved to Trafalgar Studios in 2013.
 The play then opened at the Duchess Theatre in the West End on 14 September 2014, where it remains as the longest-running play since the theatre opened in 1929.
 The direction is by Mark Bell.
 The cast included Henry Shields as Chris, Dave Hearn as Max, Rob Falconer as Trevor, Henry Lewis as Robert, Charlie Russell as Sandra, Jonathan Sayer as Dennis, Greg Tannahill as Jonathan, and Nancy Zamit as Annie.
 Sets are designed by Nigel Hook and built by Splinter Scenery.
 Costumes are designed by Roberto Surace.

+On 9 September 2026, the twelfth anniversary of the West End opening, Mischief announced that the Duchess Theatre booking had been extended to 31 January 2028, taking the production into the company's own twentieth anniversary year.

 UK tours (2014–present)

 The play's first UK tour began in January 2014 (prior to transferring to the Duchess Theatre in the West End) at the Marlowe Theatre in Canterbury featuring the original cast, visiting 17 venues and ending in Darlington in July.

-It began a second UK tour from January 2017, starting at the Theatre Royal in Bath, ending at the Cambridge Arts Theatre in August.
+It began a UK tour from January 2017, starting at the Theatre Royal in Bath, ending at the Cambridge Arts Theatre in August.

-A third UK tour occurred in 2018, starting at Royal and Derngate, Northampton.
+A UK tour occurred in 2018, starting at Royal and Derngate, Northampton.

-A fourth UK tour commenced on 13 July 2021 at the Marlowe Theatre Canterbury, and concluded at the Waterside Theatre Aylesbury on 27 November 2021.
+A UK tour commenced on 13 July 2021 at the Marlowe Theatre Canterbury, and concluded at the Waterside Theatre Aylesbury on 27 November 2021.

-The fifth UK tour began at the Theatre Royal in Bath in April 2022.
+The UK tour began at the Theatre Royal in Bath in April 2022.
 The original West End cast returned to this touring production for two weeks in Manchester and Newcastle.

 Broadway (2017–2019)

-The play opened on Broadway on 2 April 2017, with previews that began on 9 March 2017 at the Lyceum Theatre.
-The production featured the original London cast, and film director J. J. Abrams made his debut as a theatrical producer.
+The play opened on Broadway on 2 April 2017, after previews that began on 9 March 2017, at the Lyceum Theatre.
+The production, also directed by Bell, featured the original London cast, and film director J. J. Abrams made his debut as a theatrical producer.
 The production closed on 6 January 2019, after 745 regular performances and 27 previews.